Parkinson’s Disease (PD) is the second most common neurodegenerative disorder related to age, just after Alzheimer’s

 What is Parkinson’s Disease?

 Parkinson’s Disease (PD) is a degenerative disorder of the nervous system, which has motor and non-motor symptoms.

 The disease starts with slightly shaky hands, and as the condition develops, patients have more and more difficulties controlling their movements.
 Their motor skills become slower, more rigid and they develop walking difficulties.

 Parkinson’s typically affects people over 60, but it can be diagnosed before the age of 50, which is known as young-onset Parkinson’s disease.
 Men are affected more than women.

 Parkinson’s is dominantly genetic, as many as 15% of patients have a first-degree relative with the disease.
 (2)

 However, research has also found that environmental factors may cause PD.
 Head injuries (such as concussions) have also been linked to developing the disease.

-There is no definitive cure, but there are some therapies that can help reduce the symptoms and improve overall quality of life for patients.
+There is no definitive cure, but there are some therapies that can help reduce the symptoms and improve the overall quality of life for patients.

 So, are there additional treatments?
 What about cannabis?

 Research on cannabis for Parkinson’s Disease looks promising

-Back in 2004, 339 Parkinson’s patients attending Prague Movement Disorder Center took an anonymous questionnaire about the subjective improvement in their motor symptoms after taking cannabis.
+Back in 2004, 339 Parkinson’s patients who attented the Prague Movement Disorder Center took an anonymous questionnaire about the subjective improvement in their motor symptoms after taking cannabis.

 Of those who had used cannabis, 45.9% said they noticed some improvement in symptoms.
 About 30% of patients who used marijuana said they noticed fewer tremors and 44.7% noticed an improvement in the slowness of movement.
 (3)

 In one small study conducted at the Tel Aviv University in Israel, 47 PD patients were observed.
 During a period of few months, participants used medical marijuana and 82% reported improvement in their symptoms like stiffness and tremor.
 (4)